infor-design/enterprise/README.md

+# :tada: Soho XI Has Moved to Github! :tada:

+On the release of `4.6.0` we have moved the Soho XI code base to github and opened it to everyone.
+What this means is now anyone can pull and contribute to the codebase.

+There are two ways to to do so:

+1. You can go to LINK-TO-SOHO-XI-GITHUB and download/clone/fork the repo.

+or

+2. If you already have our codebase locally, you can simply [change your remote's url](https://help.github.com/articles/changing-a-remote-s-url) to point to the new repository on github.

 # Welcome to Soho XI

 SoHo XI provides comprehensive tools for product development teams to create use experiences that are: Intuitive, Engaging, Purposeful, Relevant Functional and Beautiful.